athena-framework/website/docs/getting_started/README.md

 # GET /index # => "<h1>Welcome to my website!</h1>"
 ```

-An [ART::Events::View](https://athena-framework.github.io/athena/Athena/Routing/Events/View.html) is emitted if the returned value is _NOT_ an [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html).
-By default, non [ART::Response](https://athena-framework.github.io/athena/Athena/Routing/Response.html)s are JSON serialized.
+An [ART::Events::View][Athena::Routing::Events::View] is emitted if the returned value is _NOT_ an [ART::Response][Athena::Routing::Response].
+By default, non [ART::Response][Athena::Routing::Response]s are JSON serialized.
 However, this event can be listened on to customize how the value is serialized.

 ##### Streaming Response

 By default `ART::Response` content is written all at once to the response's `IO`.
 However in some cases the content may be too large to fit into memory.
-In this case an [ART::StreamedResponse](https://athena-framework.github.io/athena/Athena/Routing/StreamedResponse.html) may be used to stream the content back to the client.
+In this case an [ART::StreamedResponse][Athena::Routing::StreamedResponse] may be used to stream the content back to the client.

 ```crystal
 require "athena"